BrentLab/Dual_Threshold_Optimization/README.md

 1. Calculate false discovery rate (FDR)

     In the [DTO paper](https://doi.org/10.1101/gr.259655.119), an FDR is derived.
-This FDR is estimated for the optimal threshold pair.:
+This FDR is estimated for the optimal threshold pair.

 ## Troubleshooting